damien-pous/approx-models/README.md

 * Abstractions for approximations
-  + `neighborhood.v` : hierarchy of abstractions: basic operations, operations on functions, neighborhoods
+  + `interfaces.v` : hierarchy of abstractions: basic operations, neighborhoods, operations on functions
   + `vectorspace.v` : abstractions for generalized polynomials and linear combinations thereof, used for approximations
-  + `rescale.v` : afine rescaling for a basis of generalized polynomials
+  + `rescale.v` : affine rescaling for a basis of generalized polynomials

 * Instances of approximations
   + `intervals.v` : a simple instance of neighborhoods based on intervals with floating point endpoints
-  + `chebyshev.v` : Chebyshev basis
+  + `chebyshev.v` : Chebyshev basis, for Chebyshev models
-  + `taylor.v ` : monomial basis, Taylor models
+  + `taylor.v ` : monomial basis, for Taylor models

 * Instances of certificate based approximations for elementary functions